 - After a product has passed the review process, the Azure Marketplace team will notify the service provider by email to begin testing and verification of the staged product/offer.

 - The service provider clicks to go to the published service, then under the "Status" column, they click on the two links under "Azure portal" and "Azure Marketplace" to test image deployment and preview interfaces.

 - After the service provider’s tests have been passed, click the "Onboard" button in the "Status" column of the published service to carry out official publication.

 - You will be notified by email as soon as official publication of your product is complete.

-- You can view your published images or ARM templates on Azure Marketplace or Azure Portal.
-As custom services cannot be directly deployed to Azure, they can only be displayed on Azure Marketplace.
+- You can view your published images or ARM templates on the Azure Marketplace or Azure portal.
+As custom services cannot be directly deployed to Azure, they can only be displayed on the Azure Marketplace.